Comparing Quantum Hardware on Amazon Braket: IonQ vs Rigetti vs IQM vs QuEra

 print_native_gates(arn, name)

-IonQ Aria uses Molmer-Sorensen (MS) gates for entanglement, which are all-to-all connected.
+IonQ Forte uses laser-driven entangling gates between any pair of ions, so the device is all-to-all connected.
 Any two qubits can be entangled without routing.

-Rigetti Ankaa-2 uses a fixed lattice topology.
+Rigetti Ankaa-3 uses a fixed square-lattice topology.
 Two-qubit gates are only directly available between connected pairs, so arbitrary connectivity requires SWAP insertion.

 Inspecting Connectivity and Calibration Data